cisco-open/go-lanai/docs/Develop.md

 ## Keep Upstream Dependencies Up-To-Date

-As mentioned before, it's recommended to check out GO Lanai alongside the project during development and use `replace` in `go.mod` to use relative path.
+As mentioned before, it's recommended to check out GO Lanai alongside the project during development and use `replace` in `go.mod` with relative path.

 In addition, it is recommended to keep `require` section up-to-date pointing to the correct GO Lanai version, at least before creating PR.
 This can be easily done by following step

-- Edit `go.mod` and change the "version" part of `require` section to the desired branch or version e.g.
+- Edit `go.mod` and change the "version" part of `require` section to the desired branch or version. e.g.

   ```
   require (